jkempf42/kube-volttron/cluster-config/README.md

 Since `wg0` is not the
-first interface, the node's `kubelet` may not be accessable from `central-node` if the the central and gateway nodes are not in the same routing domain.
+first interface, the node's `kubelet` may not be accessable from `central-node` if the the central and gateway nodes are not in the same routing domain, as will be the case if `central-node` is in a cloud VM and `gateway-node` is in a local VM.
 In addition, if the Kubernetes control plane doesn't run over the Wireguard VPN, it will not be encrypted.
-We need to reinitialize the `kubelet` with the correct address.
+We need to reinitialize the `kubelet` so that it gets the correct address, 10.8.0.2.
 If this step is not taken, `central-node` will get a routing error when it tries to contact the `kubelet` on `gateway-node`, for example, when trying to `exec` into a pod using `kubectl`.